DBska/server/README.md

 $ git clone -b *branch* --single-branch https://github.com/DarthVeder/server.git

-The repository is as follows:
+The repository contains the following branches:

 *master*: A fictitious oda.proto is used between client and server.
 The code works, however one MUST define in mysql a table Proposal with the following